 Her skirts were hitched up.
 She was defecating.

 She had her face turned to me.
 There was a smile of recognition, an I-am-not- ashamed look, a faint smile saying, “It will be like this when you have lived long enough with me.
-You will know everything about me, every pore of my skin, every orifice and what comes out of it, every whiff of body-gas and fluid, every crinkle and wrinkle, every grunt, every groan, every fart, the mewling of pleasure as you and I couple, the sobs and the curses when we’ve fought.
+You will know everything about me, every pore of my skin, every orifice and what comes out of it, every whiff of body-gas and fluid, every crinkle and wrinkle, every grunt, every groan, every fart, the mewling of pleasure as you and I couple, the smell of vaginal fluids and semen mixing, the taste of blood on the lips, the sobs and the curses when we’ve fought.
 And there will be those unutterable sounds and feelings when we pound into each other and eat one another.
 Out of that feast will come forth a child, a word-being, your offspring.
 You would have known me within and without but you will still not know me or read me in full.”

 “Unto us a child is born, unto us a Daughter is given and her name shall be called Wonderful, Counsellor, the Mighty Goddess, the Everlasting Queen, the Princess of Peace.”